 Their recent push for their new startup Upstream Project was no different, pulling on the fearstrings of emotional parents, homeowners, and families:

-While I am happy that prevention is getting attention and I am happy their framing works well for them, there are a few different reasons why exploiting fear is the wrong approach to preventing sexual abuse.
+While I am happy that prevention is getting attention and I am happy their framing works well for them in terms of getting public support, there are a few different reasons why exploiting fear is the wrong approach to preventing sexual abuse.
 Firstly, when someone is afraid, they do not react rationally.
 There are basically three responses to fear: Fight, flight, and freeze.
 None of those are terribly helpful to preventing sexual abuse.
 Secondly, when the people you work closely with are the people responding to violence against children, that colors how you see the issue as a whole and this bias is reflected in their vision and the words they use.
 They like to label people.
 Second and third sentence: “We believe that changing offenders is one of the best ways of protecting children.
 Sex offenders must be held accountable for their actions.”
 Imagine how likely someone struggling with addiction would be to approach a helpline that refers to them as a druggie or a lowlife addict.
 Yeah, not likely.

 While I absolutely believe in accountability for people who abuse or exploit children, labelling the very people you are trying to reach out to is no way to catch the attention of those looking for help.
 It is the best way to ensure they do not want to come to you to get it.
 To be sure, prevention needs to have the support of the general public to get off the ground.
 However, if getting off the ground quickly means ignoring the maintenance of the plane being flown, then many things can go wrong with the plane.